icopy-site/awesome/docs/awesome/guitarspecs.md

 Tuning Machines Options:

- - Diameters of bore holes for axis (https://github.com/gitfrage/guitarspecs/blob/master/see chapter [Tuner Holes](#tuner-holes))
+ - Diameters of bore holes for axis (see chapter [Tuner Holes](#tuner-holes))
  - Ratio - for 1x winding around the shaft head - 1x rotation necessary.
-   Larger ratio (https://github.com/gitfrage/guitarspecs/blob/master/1:18 > 1:14) allows finer adjustments.
+   Larger ratio (1:18 > 1:14) allows finer adjustments.
  - Standard vs Locking  - with locking tuners strings are inserted through the axle bore and fixed by a screw from the outside

 ### Bridges
 ![bridge](https://raw.githubusercontent.com/gitfrage/guitarspecs/master/./images/clip11_bridge.jpg)

-Guitar bridge has large **influence on playability** (https://github.com/gitfrage/guitarspecs/blob/master/mainly through string spacing).
+Guitar bridge has large **influence on playability** (mainly through string spacing).
 Wider string spacing is better for finger-picking style, narrow spacing gives easier control when playing leads with distorted tone.
-[Bridge Routing](https://github.com/gitfrage/guitarspecs/blob/master/#bridge-routing) chapter above describes common bridge categories with string spacing specification.
+[Bridge Routing](#bridge-routing) chapter above describes common bridge categories with string spacing specification.

 Bridge form and material have also some **influence on sound**.
 Good manufacturers provide detailed product information on their pages: